jabberjabberjabber/Context-Tester/README.md

 ## API Compatibility

 The tool works with any OpenAI-compatible API endpoint.
-Embedding endpoint is required to do coherence tests.
+An embedding endpoint is required to do coherence tests.

 ### Tokenizer Support